 - Management procedures (such as reporting and evaluation procedures in the area of finance, project content, internal communication) are in place, are transparent and efficient to ensure the result orientation of the project.
-(C7.1., C7.2) - Project managament team and structure is proportionate and includes relevant competencies related to the project content, international project management, financial management, communication, procurement and other /depending on project theme).
+(C7.1.) - Project management team and structure is proportionate and includes relevant competencies related to the project content, international project management, financial management, communication, procurement and other /depending on project theme).
 (C7.1) - Necessary provisions for risk and quality management are in place.
-(C7.2) - The Lead Partner demonstrates competency in managing EU cofinanced projects or other international projects or can ensure adequate measures for management support.
-(C7.1, C7.2)
+(C7.1)